What is methylation?

 - Processed foods

 - Don’t eat a lot of fat even if it is plant based.
-Your liver needs time to do some internal housecleaning and to heal. the liver has 400 to 500 documented jobs so he is BUSY!
+Your liver needs time to do some internal housecleaning and to heal.
+The liver has ~ 2000 jobs so he is BUSY!
 Our livers clean our blood and when the liver filters are full, dirty blood goes out into circulation.
-Symptoms and conditions include skin rashes, hypercholesterolemia, hypertension, dysglycemia, varicose veins, dark circles under the eyes, weight imbalances…
+Symptoms and conditions of an overwhelmed liver include skin rashes, hypercholesterolemia, hypertension, dysglycemia, varicose veins, dark circles under the eyes, weight imbalances…

 - I said this above, but don’t expose yourself to toxin after toxin.